mufti199/MyObsidianVault/IQRA/Life/Valuable Conversations.md

 	- This has to be done while resisting the urge to find the flaws in the other peron's logic.

 ### My Opinion
 I agree with these elements and the reasons of why they help create deep, fulfilling conversations.
+However, in order to do both **or** by doing both effectively (kind of like an closed feedback loop) another essential component comes into play, which is [[Asking Right Questions]].

-However, it is important to note that, there are conversation that might not have much value in terms of insights but can still have carry a profound experience.
+Furthermore, it is important to note that, there are conversation that might not have much value in terms of insights but can still have carry a profound experience.
 These types of conversations are usually very rare and are highly dependent upon the person(s) and setting.

 ---
-tags: #people
+tags: #theory